 Appearances can be deceiving: Pumped hydro is not a Rube Goldberg scheme.
 Many of you have used a kilowatt or two of pumped hydro yourself.
 PHS accounts for over 98 % of what little current energy storage exists in the United States, and is the only kind of commercial storage that can provide sustained power over 12 hours (typically, the other 12 hours are spent pumping the water up).

 Existing PHS facilities store terawatts of power annually, but account for less than 2 % of annual U.S. power generation.
+In 2018, the United States had 22.9 gigawatts (GW) of pumped storage hydroelectric generating capacity, compared with 79.9 GW of conventional hydroelectric capacity.
 This isn’t likely to increase much, since like hydroelectric dams, there are few places to put PHS.
 Only two have been built since 1995, for a grand total of 43 in the U.S., with most of the technically attractive sites already used (Hassenzahl 1981).

 Existing PHS in the U.S. can store 22 GW, with the potential for another 34 GW more across 22 states, though high cost and environmental issues will prevent many from being built.
 Additionally, saltwater PHS could be built above the ocean along the West coast, but so far the high cost of doing so, shorter lifespan due to saltwater corrosion, distance from the grid, and concerns of salt seepage into the soil have prevented their development.
 Underground caverns and floating sea walls are other possibilities, but also aren’t commercial yet.